 When Saddam Hussein invaded Kuwait over slant drilling, he first floated the idea by the US ambassador to make sure that the United States wouldn't intervene.
 He thought (or seemed to believe) that the ambassador was implicitly saying that the US would not intervene.
 The 1991 Gulf War was the result.

 This was Ancient Rome's MO.
 "Give us your country.
 No?
 Good luck with that!"

 A rare one-man example is Julius Caesar, who proceeded to conquer Gaul despite the Roman Senate's protests that doing so was both unnecessary and illegal.
 He then went on to use his army to force them to appoint him dictator.
-Once Caesar had shown that power, and not the laws of the state, were what determined who controlled Rome he set the stage for the state of Roman politics for centuries to come.
+Once Caesar had shown that power, not the laws of the state, determined who controlled Rome, he set the stage for the state of Roman politics for centuries to come.

 The British Empire, most notably during the Opium Wars, where the choices presented to China were to trade on Britain's terms or face war.

 Especially since the Chinese originally assumed that the British government had nothing to do with the opium trade and thus felt that there'd be no consequences to destroying all of the opium in the warehouses.
 The Royal Navy showed them the error of their thinking.